The Ant64S — Starter Edition

 This mirrors classic designs where a main CPU was supported by intelligent peripherals.

-The FPGA in the Ant64S is from the same family as the other Ant64’s FPGA, but smaller.
-It provides:
+The Ant64S FPGA is from the same family as the full Ant64's — smaller, but fully compatible at the software level.

-The command list layer executes a stream of compact commands (32-bit words) that describe what to draw, rather than raw pixels — very similar in spirit to Amiga copper lists or early display lists.
+The command list layer executes a stream of compact 32-bit commands describing what to draw rather than raw pixels — very similar in spirit to Amiga copper lists or early display lists.

 • Uses 32-bit memory widths (embedded PSRAM in the FPGA)